Free standard shipping for all orders over $40

 Do I need to write this much for every hike?

 No. Some entries are a few lines.
 Others fill both pages.
 Write what feels worth capturing.
-The structure is there to prompt you (not to create homework.)
+The structure is there to prompt you, not to create homework.

 What if I don't hike sections of famous trails?

 The format works for any hike.
-Local loops, state parks, neighborhood nature trails. all benefit from documentation.
+Local loops, state parks, neighborhood nature trails.
+All benefit from documentation.
 The PCT example just shows the format handling multi-day trips.

 Should I include photos in my journal?